railsuser2014/openobject-doc-book-en/source/features/assets_management.rst

 For businesses from foundries to pharmaceuticals, tracking a complex fixed asset inventory becomes really easy with Open ERP.
-Having a good fixed asset module will make you avoid costing millions of dollars each year in tax overpayment, regulatory non-compliance, and inefficiency.
+Having a good fixed asset module will make you avoid loosing millions of dollars each year in tax overpayment, regulatory non-compliance, and inefficiency.

 Manages your assets easily with Open ERP.
 This module is fully integrated